tszwinglitw/5004-TeamActivities/Module10/README.md

 # Module 10 Team Activity  - MVC: View

+In this activity, we will build off last weeks activity (with some changes) to setup a view for our MVC application.
+Instead of having a console view, we will create a GUI view using Java Swing.

 ## Grading
 Grades for team activities will be based on attendance and notes.
 You must attend, and as a team you need to generate notes that we can confirm your work.
 Ideally, you upload the notes as a PDF to the team meeting after you build them out.